 Adelaide Oval will host the opening State of Origin match on Wednesday, 4 November.
-Sydney’s ANZ Stadium will host Game II on Wednesday, 11 November and Brisbane’s Suncorp Stadium will host a potential decider on Wednesday, 18 November.
+Sydney’s Stadium Australia will host Game II on Wednesday, 11 November and Brisbane’s Suncorp Stadium will host a potential decider on Wednesday, 18 November.

 The Harvey Norman Women’s State of Origin will be held on Friday, 13 November at Sunshine Coast Stadium.